dotnetjunkie/blog/content/posts/meanwhile-on-the-query-side-of-my-architecture.md

 }
 {{< / highlight >}}

-The `UserController` now depends on a `IQueryProcessor` that can handle all of our queries.
-The `UserController`’s `SearchUsers` method calls the `IQueryProcessor.Process` method passing in an initialized query object.
-Because the `FindUsersBySearchTextQuery` implements the `IQuery<User[]>` interface, we can pass it to the generic `Execute<TResult>(IQuery<TResult> query)` method.
-Thanks to [C# type inference](https://msdn.microsoft.com/en-us/library/twcad0zb%28v=vs.80%29.aspx), the compiler is able to determine the generic type and this saves us having to explicitly state the type.
-The return type of the Process method is also known.
-So if we were to change the `FindUsersBySearchTextQuery` to implement a different interface (say `IQuery<IQueryable<User>>`) the `UserController` will no longer compile instead of miserably failing at runtime.
+The `UserController` now depends on a `IQueryProcessor` that can handle any query.
+The `UserController`’s `SearchUsers` method calls the `IQueryProcessor.Process` method passing in an initialized query message.
+Because the `FindUsersBySearchTextQuery` implements the `IQuery<User[]>` interface, you can pass it to the generic `IQueryProcessor.Process<TResult>(IQuery<TResult> query)` method.
+Thanks to [C# type inference](https://msdn.microsoft.com/en-us/library/twcad0zb%28v=vs.80%29.aspx), the compiler is able to determine the generic type and this saves you having to explicitly state the type.
+The return type of the `Process` method is also known.
+So if you were to change the `FindUsersBySearchTextQuery` to implement a different interface (say `IQuery<List<User>>`) the `UserController` will no longer compile instead of miserably failing at runtime.

 It is now the responsibility of the implementation of the `IQueryProcessor` to find the right `IQueryHandler`.
 This requires some dynamic typing, and optionally the use of a Dependency Injection library, and can all be done with just a few lines of code: